Measuring the impact of restoring degraded forests and landscapes from the local to the global level.

 To fully understand if restoration activities are making progress toward the intended goals, however, a complex monitoring system that complements these reporting efforts is necessary.
 With this in mind, WRI has worked to be as inclusive as possible in its approach to measuring restoration progress.
 So what does WRI do?

 Assisting governments and local project leaders to develop restoration monitoring systems: WRI is working with stakeholders to think through their restoration monitoring goals and select the best indicators to measure progress.
-With the UN Food and Agriculture Organization (FAO), we are developing a guide that supports users to select indicators and develop a restoration monitoring system.
-The guide’s decision support framework will center on three key questions: why restore, what land use, and with what resources?
+With the UN Food and Agriculture Organization (FAO), we have developed a guide, The Road to Restoration, that helps users select indicators and develop a restoration monitoring system.
+The guide helps create a system that can be tailored to each specific landscape using different types of available data, including biophysical and socioeconomic variables.

 Rwanda:Learn more about how we looked at restoration progress in Rwanda’s Gatsibo District through measuring biophysical, socioeconomic and governance indicators.